On the additive structure of algebraic valuations of polynomial semirings

-In the direction of Example~\ref{ex:FFM does not imply HFM in CARS}, we will construct in Proposition~\ref{prop:FFMs that are not f.g.} an infinite class of non-isomorphic algebraic monoid valuations of $\nn_0[X]$ (of any possible rank) that are FFMs but not FGMs and, therefore, not HFMs by virtue of Corollary~\ref{cor:HFM implies FFM in CARS}.
+The converse of Corollary~\ref{cor:HFM implies FFM in CARS} does not hold, that is, there are algebraic monoid valuations of $\nn_0[X]$ that are FFMs but not HFMs.
+Indeed, we have verified in Example~\ref{ex:two initial examples}(2) that for every $q \in \qq \setminus \zz$ with $q > 1$, the rational monoid valuation $\nn_0[q]$ is an FFM that is not an HFM.
+In the direction of Example~\ref{ex:two initial examples}(2), we will construct in Proposition~\ref{prop:FFMs that are not f.g.} an infinite class of non-isomorphic algebraic monoid valuations of $\nn_0[X]$ (of any possible rank) that are FFMs but not FGMs and, therefore, not HFMs by virtue of Corollary~\ref{cor:HFM implies FFM in CARS}.
 Unlike the case of rational monoid valuations of $\nn_0[X]$, we will see in Proposition~\ref{prop:infinitely many f.g.
 CARS that are not OHFMs} that there are infinitely many non-isomorphic algebraic monoid valuations of $\nn_0[X]$ that are FGMs.
 The following proposition gives a necessary condition for $\nn_0[\alpha]$ to be an FGM.

 \begin{prop} If $\nn_0[\alpha]$ is an FGM for some algebraic $\alpha \in \rr_{>0}$, then $m_\alpha(X) \in \zz[X]$ and its only positive root is $\alpha$ (counting multiplicity). \end{prop}